etgramli/BattleBrosBackend/README.md

 Effects may change values, prohibit effect or flip cards.
 An effect can affect the card itself, neighbor cards (left, right), the facing card or cards of a specific element.

-Cards can only be placed at empty posisions, that directly connects to an already played card (but not digonally).
+Cards can only be placed at empty positions, that directly connects to an already played card (but not digonally).

 ### Game modes
 - Pre-built decks